MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Related Work

-Pose estimation methods aim to localize anatomical keypoints from images or videos.
-Classic approaches include heatmap-based architectures such as HRNet~\citep{sun2019deep} and regression-based methods, while recent transformer-based frameworks such as ViTPose~\citep{xu2022vitpose} and DETR-style models~\citep{carion2020end, shi2022end, xiao2022querypose} perform end-to-end keypoint prediction without hand-crafted grouping.
-To improve generalization beyond fixed categories, category-agnostic pose estimation (CAPE) methods~\citep{xu2022pose, shi2023matching, hirschorn2023graph, rusanovsky2024capex} (e.g., POMNet, CapeFormer, Pose Anything, CapeX) predict keypoints for unseen objects by matching support and query representations.
-These approaches significantly improve cross-category generalization and are directly relevant to our setting, which also involves diverse skeleton structures.

-However, all these methods focus on keypoint localization and operate either in 2D or in a fixed keypoint space.
-They do not model 3D motion trajectories, temporal dynamics, or skeleton-specific parameterizations, and thus cannot directly produce animation-ready joint rotations.
-In particular, they do not address how the same joint configuration should be interpreted under different skeleton coordinate systems.
+\paragraph{Pose estimation.} Pose estimation methods localize anatomical keypoints from images or videos, ranging from heatmap-based architectures~\citep{sun2019deep} and DETR-style end-to-end models~\citep{xu2022vitpose, carion2020end, shi2022end, xiao2022querypose} to category-agnostic frameworks~\citep{xu2022pose, shi2023matching, hirschorn2023graph, ICLR2025_4f5aeaee} that generalize to unseen objects via support--query matching.
+However, these methods operate in 2D or in a fixed keypoint space and produce neither 3D motion trajectories nor skeleton-specific rotation parameters; in particular, they do not address how a joint configuration should be interpreted under different skeleton coordinate systems.